Physics-Augmented Data-EnablEd Predictive Control for Eco-driving of Mixed Traffic Considering Diverse Human Behaviors: Simulation results

 \subsection{Experimental Setup}

-In this study, a 5-vehicle platoon ($S=\{1,3\}$) system model is created in MATLAB based on vehicle longitudinal dynamics to accurately capture traffic information.
+In this study, a 5-vehicle platoon ($S=\{1,3\}$) system model is created in MATLAB to accurately capture traffic information.
 Based on this model, a generalized consecutive trajectory ($T=1000$) is collected with the sampling interval of $\Delta t = 0.1$s.
-To incorporate diverse human driver behaviors, the time headways $T$ of two HDVs are gradually and randomly changed based on the time headway distribution shown in Fig. \ref{fig_Distribution} every $50$ steps.
-Multi-level pseudo-random signals are utilized to form the input data sequence $u_{d}$ for system excitation, and the generalized Hankel matrices are constructed based on the data collected offline.
+To incorporate diverse human driver behaviors, the time headways of two HDVs are gradually and randomly changed based on the distribution shown in Fig. \ref{fig_Distribution} every $50$ steps.
+Subsequently, we construct generalized Hankel matrices using the data collected offline.

 The parameters used in this study are described as follows.
 The time horizons for the future and past trajectories are set to $N = 40$, and $T_{ini} = 20$, respectively.
-Constraints are imposed on acceleration using the maximum acceleration and deceleration values specified in Table \ref{tab:IDMparameters}.
-The desired time headways for calculating $s_{min}$ and $s_{safe}$ are set to $t_{h}=1$s and $t_{h}=1.3$s, respectively, and the time gaps for calculating $s_{max}$ and $s_{effi}$ are set to $TG=3.5$s and $TG=2.1$s, respectively.
-In the cost function (\ref{eq_cost2}), the power term is penalized with the corresponding weighting factor $S = 0.1$, and the weighting factor for acceleration is set to $R = 1$.
-And the regularized parameters in Eq. (\ref{eq_cost2}) are set to $\lambda _{g}= 20$, and $\lambda _{y}=1000$ \cite{coulson2019data}.
+Constraints are imposed on acceleration and its values specified in Table \ref{tab:IDMparameters}.
+Then, $t_{h} = 1/1.3$s and $TG= 3.5/2.1$s are used to calculate $s_{min/safe}$ and $s_{max/effi}$, respectively.
+At last, weighting parameters in the cost function (\ref{eq_cost2}) are given as follows $S = 0.1$, $R = 1$, $M = 500$, $\lambda_{g} = 20$, and $\lambda _{y}=1000$ \cite{coulson2019data}.